chrislusf/gleam/README.md

 ## Parallel Execution
 Unix Pipes are easy for sequential pipes, but limited to fan out, and even more limited to fan in.

 With Gleam, fan-in and fan-out parallel pipes become very easy.
-(And this can be in distributed mode too!)

 This example get a list of file names, partitioned into 3 groups, and then process them in parallel.
-This flow can be changed to use Pipe() also, of course.

 ```go
 // word_count.go